Setting up Super Simple Box Office

 If you do not have a different fee for regular and top tier this can be left blank.

-SSBO Donation Text – Super Simple Box Office encourages ticket buyers to make a small donation to the Festival or season.
+SSBO Donation Text – Super Simple Box Office encourages ticket buyers to make a small donation to the Festival.
 Please include any relevant messaging here.

-Donation Amounts – Please enter a list of numbers, separated by commas and no spaces
+Possible Donation Amounts – Please a list of numbers, seperated by commas and no spaces

 Ticket Splash Screen – flip to YES if you want to display a message to ticket buyers before they add tickets to their basket.
 Use for T&Cs, point them towards membership schemes or similar.